WDD 330: Web Frontend Development II

 Refactor the Shopping Cart

-1. Create a ShoppingCart.mjs module similar to what we did for ProductList.
+1. Create a ShoppingCart.mjs module similar to what you did for ProductList.

-2. Convert it to use a template like we did for the ProductList.
+2. Convert it to use a template like you did for the ProductList.

 As a part of this team activity, you are expected to look over a solution from the instructor, to compare your approach to that one.

-After you have completed what you can, reviewed the instructor's solution, and gotten your code working:
+After you have completed what you can, reviewed the example solution, and gotten your code working:

 1. the driver should commit and push the changes,